mstksg/inCode/copy/entries/functional-models-1.md

 1.  *Functional programming*, allowing us to write higher-order functions and combinators that take functions and return functions.

     This is the entire crux of this approach, and lets us not only draw from mathematical models directly, but also combine and reshape models in arbitrary ways just by using normal function composition and application, instead of being forced into a rigid compositional model.

     We were able to chain, fork, recombine simple model primitives to make *new* models by just writing normal higher-order functions.
+In fact, as we will see in the upcoming posts, we can actually re-use higher order functions like `foldl` and `map` that are already commonly used in functional programming.

     In the upcoming posts, we will take this principle to the extreme.
 We'll define more combinators like `(<~)` and see how many models we think are